romain-gilliotte/monitool-documentation/initial-project-configuration/data-source.md

 From the more frequent to the less frequent:

+- Daily:
-- Daily: Rarely used on a monitoring context (indicators are not tracked daily), but can be useful when Monitool is used for data collection for field activities.
+  - Seldomly used on a monitoring context (indicators are not tracked daily)
+  - Can be useful when Monitool is used for data collection for field activities.
+  - Beware of making data-entry in the platform too costly!
 - Weekly, splitted by month:
   - When a week overlaps two months, two separate forms will need to be filled for the start and end of the week
   - This allows to have exact numbers when aggregating week data into months in reports